miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 5. INHERITANCE - pass another class as a parameter
 6. INSTANCE
 	- an object that is built from a class and contains real data
-	- an instance of the employee class is not a blueprint anymore, but an actia
+	- an instance of the employee class is not a blueprint anymore, but an actual employee with a name
+	- the form/questionnaire is filled out with information

 ```
 _data -> internal, cannot be used directly from exterior (there is no "private" in python, so kinda private)